Hemanth42d/automate_workflow-using-jenkins/README.md

     - Acess remote server and install
       - If using docker then go into the container and then install them inside the container.

-In this repository we are going to see both the ways to install build tools required to create a job that can be freestyle job or pipeline etc..
+In this repository we are going to see both the ways to install build tools used when we create a job that can be freestyle job or pipeline etc..

 ## Install Via Jenkins Plugins ( via UI ) for your tool